sebnozzi/miniscript.ts/ROADMAP.md

 Next steps:
-- Support for "self" in method bodies
-- Rename property-access to "dotted-access", or see how it is referred to in the official docs
 - Support for magic functions with self as first parameter
+- self-functions (functions with first parameter "self" which can be added to maps and work as methods).
 - function invocation on objects (foo.method(1,2,3))
   - test instrinsic methods
-- self-functions (functions with first parameter "self" which can be added to maps and work as methods).
 - Support built-in methods for String / List / Map / Number ...
   These are not shown when inspecting values ... are probably "found" when normal index-lookup fail.
 They can also be overridden for Maps.